Tykhyy's Conjecture on finite mapping class group orbits: Examples of finite mapping class group orbits

-then $z$ changes to $a^2z+t-t\lambda^2$.
+then $z$ changes to \cm{$a^2z+b-b\lambda^2$}.
 This shows that $z$ is only well-defined up to adding a coboundary and multiplying it by a non-zero complex number.
 In other words, conjugacy classes of representations with image in the upper triangular subgroup of $\SL_2\C$ form a bundle over $\Hom(\pi_1\Sigma,\C^\times)$ where the fibre over $\lambda$ is $\mathbb{P}H^1(\pi_1\Sigma, \C_{\lambda^2})$---the projectivization of $H^1(\pi_1\Sigma, \C_{\lambda^2})$ as a complex vector space.

-Finite mapping class group orbits of conjugacy classes of representations with image in the upper triangular subgroup of $\SL_2\C$ have been classified by Cousin-Moussard~\cite{cousin-moussard}.
-Among several other results, they proved the following the statement (\cite[Theorem~2.3.4]{cousin-moussard}).
-Let $\rho\colon\pi_1\Sigma\to\SL_2\C$ be a representation of an $n$-punctured sphere with image in the upper triangular subgroup of $\SL_2\C$.
+Finite mapping class group orbits of conjugacy classes of representations with image in the upper triangular subgroup of $\SL_2\C$ have been classified and explicitely listed by Cousin--Moussard~\cite{cousin-moussard}.
+Among several other results, they proved the following statement. \begin{thm}[{\cite[Theorem~2.3.4]{cousin-moussard}}] \cm{Let $\rho\colon\pi_1\Sigma\to\SL_2\C$ be a representation of an $n$-punctured sphere with image in the upper triangular subgroup of $\SL_2\C$.
 Assume that the linear part of $\rho$ is never equal to $1$ on a family of geometric generators of $\pi_1\Sigma$.
-If the mapping class group orbit of $[\rho]$ is finite, then $n\leq 6$.
-This result is a confirmation of Tykhyy's Conjecture (Conjecture~\ref{conj:tykhyy}) in the special case of representations with image in the upper triangular subgroup of $\SL_2\C$.
+If the mapping class group orbit of $[\rho]$ is finite, then $n\leq 6$.} \end{thm} \cm{Theorem~\ref{thm:cousin-moussard} is a confirmation of Tykhyy's Conjecture (Conjecture~\ref{conj:tykhyy}) in the special case of representations with image in the upper triangular subgroup of $\SL_2\C$.}

+\begin{rem} \sam{When studying mapping class group orbits of representations in the upper triangular subgroup of $\SL_2\C$, it is crucial to work in the topological character variety $\Rep(\Sigma,\SL_2\C)$ (Definition~\ref{defn:character-varieties}) rather than with the algebraic GIT quotient.
+The reason is that, in the GIT quotient, these non-reductive representations are identified with their semi-simplifications, which are abelian, hence lead to fixed points of the mapping class group action.
+In other words, if $\rho$ is upper triangular, then the topological closures of every point in the orbit of $[\rho]$ inside~$\Rep(\Sigma,\SL_2\C)$ intersect in a common point: the conjugacy class of the abelian semi-simplification.} \end{rem}